valkey-io/valkey-glide/.github/pull_request_template.md

 * [ ] Commit message has a detailed description of what changed and why.
 * [ ] Tests are added or updated.
 * [ ] CHANGELOG.md and documentation files are updated.
+* [ ] Destination branch is correct - main or release
 * [ ] Commits will be squashed upon merging.